Chapter 2: Meals and feeding

 Commenting that everything tastes the same

-Changes such as dwindling appetite and weight loss may be difficult for loved ones to accept, but it is important to realize that this will probably happen and to adjust to the new reality.
-Of course, you want to provide nutritious meals, but it is even more important to make eating a pleasurable time – ideally spent with someone whose company person who is ill enjoys, eating foods they like, and consuming as much or as little of it as they choose.
+Changes such as dwindling appetite and weight loss may be difficult for friends and family to accept, but it is important to realize that this is a common occurrence at end of life.
+Of course, you want to provide nutritious meals, but it is even more important to make eating a pleasurable time – ideally spent with someone whose company the person enjoys, eating foods they like, and consuming as much or as little as they choose.

 Considerations

-At this point, intake of fluids also decreases.
-Although they may not feel thirsty, people nearing death become dehydrated; this is a normal part of the natural dying process.
-While the dying person may no longer be drinking liquids and intravenous fluids may not be provided, caregivers can provide mouth care with a moist sponge or cloth, popsicles, or with commercially available moisturizing sprays.
+Typically, how much liquid the person drinks will decrease.
+Although they may not feel thirsty, people nearing death often become dehydrated, which is a normal part of the natural dying process.
+While the dying person may no longer be drinking liquids, caregivers can provide mouth care with a moist sponge or cloth, or with commercially available moisturizing sprays, or they can offer popsicles.

 What may help

-Encourage the person to eat when they choose to, not out of obligation.
+- Encourage the person to eat when they choose, not out of obligation.

-Cold foods may be more appealing (sometimes the aroma of hot food is disturbing, so you may not be able to eat with the person who is ill).
+- Cold foods may become more appealing (sometimes the aroma of hot food is disturbing, so you may not be able to eat with the person who is ill).